 Seriously.
 Mr. C and I didn’t realize just how imposing a structure Tantallon was until we had parked the car and made the walk toward the castle grounds.
 The closer we got, the more Tantallon grew.
 And grew.
 And grew!
 By the time we had reached the building, it’s safe to say we were both quite dumbfounded by the formidable fortress staring back at us.

 Hello, my friends.
 How are you guys today?
 I’ve missed you.
-I have been away on holiday with Mr. C and his parents, off the grid and making memories.
-But I’m back now, ready to catch up on all the things you’ve been up to and eager to share some of the best moments from our trip.
-For today, though, I’d like to show you a tiny island located in the outer part of Scotland’s Firth of Forth, where the river meets the North Sea.
-This island is called Bass Rock and it is a beast of a thing!
+I have been away on holiday with Mr. C and his parents, off the grid, and making memories.
+I’m excited to catch up on all the things you’ve been up to and eager to share some of the best moments from our trip.
+For today, though, I’d like to show you a tiny island located in the outer part of Scotland’s Firth of Forth.
+This island is called Bass Rock, and it is a beast of a thing!

-Rising to a height of more than 300 feet, the rocky island is a steep-sided volcanic plug that dates to the Carboniferous Age – arising a whopping 300+ million years ago.
-At a distance, the surface of the rock can appear white, almost as if covered in a dusting of snow.
-This is because of the presence of the world’s largest colony of Northern gannets.
+Rising to a height of more than 300 ft., the rocky island is a steep-sided volcanic plug that dates to the Carboniferous Age – arising a whopping 300+ million years ago.
+From a distance, the rock surface can appear white, almost as if covered in a dusting of snow.
+That is because of the presence of the world’s largest colony of Northern gannets.
 In fact, in the peak of their nesting season, it is estimated that more than 150,000 of these sea birds call Bass Rock home!